War of the Camps: September 1986

 The tension due to this conflict was also present in the South, where the presence of Palestinian guerrillas in the predominantly Shia areas led to frequent clashes.
 The third and deadliest battle began on 29 September 1986, when fighting broke out around the Rashidieh camp in Tyre between Amal and locally based PLO groups.
 Amal surrounded and blockaded the camp, though some supplies arrived by sea.
 All the smaller Palestinian camps were destroyed and hundreds of homes set on fire.
 A thousand Palestinian men were kidnapped.
 By December 7,500 Palestinian civilians had fled from Tyre to Sidon which was not under Amal’s control.
 Thousands of others fled inland.
 Around 7,000 non-combatants remained in the camp.
 A month after the break-out of fighting in Tyre Amal laid siege to the camps in Beirut.
-On 24 November a force consisting of most of the Palestinian factions in Sidon launched an offensive against Amal positions the Christian town of Maghdouché on the eastern hills of Sidon, in order to re-open the road to Rashidieh.
+On 24 November a force consisting of most of the Palestinian factions in Sidon launched an offensive against Amal positions in the Christian town of Maghdouché on the eastern hills of Sidon, in order to re-open the road to Rashidieh.
 In a week of fighting they managed to take control of most of the town.
-During the offensive the Israel Air Force (IAF) launched several air strikes against Palestinian positions around the Sidon.
+During the offensive the Israel Air Force (IAF) launched several air strikes against Palestinian positions around the Sidon area.
 As before, the Arab League pressured both parties to stop the fighting.
 On 1 December King Fahd of Saudi Arabia is quoted as saying the attacks on the camps “wounded the Arabs everywhere”.
 A cease-fire was negotiated between Amal and pro-Syrian Palestinian groups on 15 December 1986, but it was rejected by Arafat's Fatah, who tried to appease the situation by giving some of its positions to the Al-Mourabitoun militia in exchange for supplies to the camps.